rgblab/better-post-formats/readme.txt

 == Description ==

-Uber Post Formats is a free WordPress plugin that will allow you to use proper featured content instead of static featured images.
+Better Post Formats is a free WordPress plugin that will allow you to use proper featured content instead of static featured images.
 Your website or blog will have content just as any premium WordPress theme.

 You will be able to use: